School of: Education

 • The support of WPU’s Learning Communities cohort model, which fosters strong professional connections and personalized attention from instructors

-What Can You Do With an MAT Degree?
+What Can You Do With a Master of Arts in Teaching?

 Elementary School Teacher Middle School Teacher High School Teacher